RIVER RATING: Class III-IV

 After your trip you can:

-- A) Fly out of the Lewiston Airport (Airport shuttle provided free by the Red Lion Inn) to your hometown or next destination.
+- A) Fly out of the Lewiston Airport (Airport shuttle provided free by the Hells Canyon Grand Hotel) to your hometown or next destination.
 Lewiston is serviced by Alaska Airlines or Delta Air.

 - B) Take a shuttle van/taxi to Spokane, Washington (two hours north) for other airline selections as Spokane has a much larger airport.
 If you choose to shuttle to Spokane you can arrange an Uber or use Michelle's Shuttle Service 208-305-5636.
 Be sure to clarify how many are in your party and how much luggage you may have when reserving with them.